canonical/open-documentation-academy/multipass/Linux.md

 <a href="#heading--manage-instances"><h2 id="heading--manage-instances">Manage instances</h3></a>

-You can confirm that the new instance has the specs you need by running `multipass info ltsInstance`
+You can confirm that the new instance has the specs you need by running `multipass info ltsInstance`.

 ```plain
 $ multipass info ltsInstance